 Inspect casters for damge to wheels or excess wobble.
 Repair as required.
-Casters are optional on FW models

 Do not lubricate the caster swivel bearings at 50 hours.
 This is done at 200 hours.

 Casters may have greaseable axles as an option.
 If so, lubricate the axles at the grease fitting (1) on the end of each axle.
 This fitting is not present with standard axles.